-If you have a lazy dependency for which you also need metadata, you can use Lazy instead of the longer Meta<Lazy, M>.
+If you have a lazy dependency for which you also need metadata, you can use Lazy < B, M > instead of the longer Meta < Lazy < B >, M > instead of the longer

 Controlled Lifetime (Owned)

 An owned dependency can be released by the owner when it is no longer required.
 Owned dependencies usually correspond to some unit of work performed by the dependent component.